CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 * ```embeddings_vgg_features.zip``` [[**5.01 MB .ZIP**](https://storage.googleapis.com/teenieharris/embeddings/embeddings_vgg_features.zip)]
 * ```embeddings_vgg_features_supervised.zip``` [[**4.53 MB .ZIP**](https://storage.googleapis.com/teenieharris/embeddings/embeddings_vgg_features_supervised.zip)]

-Variations of 2D embeddings derived from the application of the InceptionV3 neural network to the *colorized* versions of the Teenie Harris images, provided in both Numpy and TSV formats.
+Below are variations of 2D embeddings derived from the application of the InceptionV3 neural network to the *colorized* versions of the Teenie Harris images, provided in both Numpy and TSV formats.
 Embeddings labeled 'predictions' are derived from the vector of the network's category predictions (dog, car, house, etc.), while those labeled 'features' are vectors derived from the second-to-last layer of the network, and represent the strengths of generic feature components (eye, wheel, window, etc.).
 Note that the *colorized* versions of the Harris images have been used to improve and bootstrap the results of InceptionV3, by providing coarse estimates of color information where none otherwise exists.

 * ```embedding_inception_features_0.001_02.npy``` [[**474 KB**]](https://storage.googleapis.com/teenieharris/embeddings/inception_from_colorized/embedding_inception_features_0.001_02.npy)
 * ```embedding_inception_features_0.001_03.npy``` [[**474 KB**]](https://storage.googleapis.com/teenieharris/embeddings/inception_from_colorized/embedding_inception_features_0.001_03.npy)